Notes on Gravitational Physics: Buchdahl's theorem

 \section{Buchdahl's theorem}

 The upper mass limit on neutron stars is larger than that of white dwarfs because of repulsive nuclear interactions when nucleons are compressed above nuclear density.
 The equation of state that gives the most massive star with density above nuclear density is that of a completely incompressible star, with $\rho=$ constant, and \ref{p:buchdahl} asks you to find $M_{\rm max}$ for that configuration.
-The incompressible model is also maximally compact: compactness is defined as the ratio $M/R$, and for this model, you show in this exercise that incompressible models can have $M/R$ as large as $4/9$ and find the corresponding maximum redshift.
+The incompressible model is also maximally compact: Compactness is defined as the ratio $M/R$, and for this model, you show in this exercise that incompressible models can have $M/R$ as large as $4/9$ and find the corresponding maximum redshift.

 \href{https://journals.aps.org/pr/abstract/10.1103/PhysRev.116.1027}{Buchdahl's theorem}\cite{buchdahl59} states that any other equation of state gives a less compact star.
-Note that The speed of sound in a fluid is $v_{\rm sound} = \sqrt{dP/d\rho}$ (true in both a Newtonian context and still true in relativity, with $\rho$ the energy density).
+Note that the speed of sound in a fluid is $v_{\rm sound} = \sqrt{dP/d\rho}$ (true in both a Newtonian context and still true in relativity, with $\rho$ the energy density).
 For $\rho =$ constant, $d\rho/dP = 0$, implying an infinite speed of sound, so the equation of state is unphysically stiff.
-Causality, $v_{\rm sound}<1$, is enough to enforce compactness about twice the value from Buchdahl's theorem.\\

-{\sl Proof of the theorem}.
-The proof relies on the fact that the density $\rho$ of a spherical star is maximum at the center, decreasing outward.
-This implies that the average density inside a radius $r$, namely $\dis \frac{m(r)}{\frac43 \pi r^3} $, decreases outward, with minimum value at $r=R$: \be \frac{m(r)}{ r^3} \geq \frac M{R^3} >0. \ee
+Causality, $v_{\rm sound}<1$ is weaker than the unphysical constraint of uniform density, but it is enough to force $R$ to be at least twice as large as the Buchdahl limit for the same mass, giving a greatest possible compactness about twice the value from Buchdahl's theorem.\\ + {\sl Proof of the theorem}.
+The proof relies on the fact that the density $\rho$ of a spherical star decreases outward and so is maximum at the center.
+This implies that the average density inside a radius $r$ also decreases outward, with minimum value at $r=R$.
+Because $m(r)=\int_0^r dr 4\pi r^2 \rho$, the average density is $\dis \frac{m(r)}{\frac43 \pi r^3} \ $, implying \be \frac{m(r)}{ r^3} \geq \frac M{R^3} >0. \ee